A crowdsourced dataset of aerial images with annotated solar photovoltaic arrays and installation metadata: Background Summary

 Our dataset targets practitioners and researchers in machine learning and crowdsourcing.
 Our data can serve as training data for remote PV mapping algorithms and test machine learning models' robustness against acquisition conditions shift.
 Additionally, we release the raw annotation data from the crowdsourcing campaigns for the community to carry out further studies on the fusion of multiple annotations into ground truth labels.
-The training dataset is accessible on our \href{https://doi.org/10.5281/zenodo.7059985}{Zenodo repository}.
-Raw data collected during the crowdsourcing campaigns is available on our \href{https://git.sophia.mines-paristech.fr/oie/bdappv}{public repository}.
+The training dataset and the data coming from the crowdsourcing campaigns are accessible on our Zenodo repository\cite{kasmi2022bdappv}.